oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 * `backup_policy_id` - (Optional) If provided, specifies the ID of the volume backup policy to assign to the newly created volume.
 If omitted, no policy will be assigned.
 * `block_volume_replicas` - (Optional) (Updatable) The list of block volume replicas to be enabled for this volume in the specified destination availability domains.
 	* `availability_domain` - (Required) (Updatable) The availability domain of the block volume replica.
 Example: `Uocm:PHX-AD-1`
-	* `display_name` - (Optional) (Updatable) The display name of the block volume replica.
-You may optionally specify a *display name* for the block volume replica, otherwise a default is provided.
+	* `display_name` - (Optional) (Updatable) A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment that contains the volume.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.